kaffein/ng-darrrt-codelab/docs/step-5.md

 You should be able to enter text into the input box and see a pirate name in the pirate badge.
-You should also be able to generate a random pirate name by clicking on the button.
+You should also be able to generate a random pirate name by clicking the button.

 ### Problems?
 Check your code against the files in [s5_model](../samples/s5_model).